JuliaMath/Polynomials.jl/docs/src/index.md

  0.0
 ```

-By design, this is not type-stable; the returned roots may be real or complex.
+By design, this is not type-stable; the return type may be real or complex.

 The default `roots` function uses the eigenvalues of the
 [companion](https://en.wikipedia.org/wiki/Companion_matrix) matrix for